roswelly/polymarket-copy-trading/README.md

 * **Error Handling**: Retry failed orders up to RETRY_LIMIT, then mark as failed
 ---

----
-Now working on latest version if you need latest one let's chat on telegram [@roswellecho](https://t.me/roswellecho)
+Please contact me on [@roswellecho](https://t.me/roswellecho) for more discussion, purchase, collaboration